cisarik/mychatgpt/AP.md

 - Blank popup A–Z; ghost score; judge batch; DW on center; bingo +50
 - ruff/mypy --strict/pytest all green
 NOTES:
-- No new deps; no git commands; Slovak comments
+- No new deps; Slovak comments
 ```

 ---